SherG/perpetual-elm/exampleSite/content/services/sba-loans.md

 ---
 SBA loans provide the lowest rates and longest terms of all business funding options and they are more difficult to be approved for.

 This is not a fast funding option.
-SBA loans can technically be approved in a week, but typically take months to be processed.
-We can structure deals for you that provide funding from other sources to bridge that waiting period.
+SBA loans can technically be approved in a week, but typically take at least 2-3 months to be processed.
+We can structure deals that provide funding from other sources to bridge that waiting period.

 ## What is an SBA loan?

 An SBA loan is a business loan insured by the U.S. government.

-* Loan amounts range from $25,000 up to $5 million.
+* Loan amounts typically range from $25,000 to $5 million.
 * Monthly payments are fixed
 * Payback periods may range up to 25 years for acquisitions or commercial property
 * Approval is more difficult to obtain than for a LOC (line of credit), invoice factoring, or merchant cash advance.

 ## Basic Requirements

-* In business for 2 years (Startup SBAs are possible but much more difficult to acquire)
+* In business for 2 years (Startup SBAs are possible but are more difficult to acquire)
 * Minimum 650 FICO score
 * No recent bankruptcies or delinquencies on previous government loans